 - Your business encounters a large amount of refunds and returns.

-Now let’s go through a list of industries that are deemed as high-risk (it’s more than you may think!):
+Now let’s go through a list high-risk business examples based on industry (it’s more than you may think!):

 - Adult Entertainment